Why Cash Flow Is Important for Your Small Businesses

 Cash flow from financing activities (CFF)

-So how do you track how much cash you have and where it’s going?
-With the (very logically named) cash flow statement.
-Cash flow statements list your sources of cash, breaking them down by the type of cash activity (operating, investing, or financing activity) and the transaction date.
+The best way to track how much cash is moving in and out of your business bank account is by using a cash flow statement.
+A cash flow statement lists your sources of cash, breaks them down by the type of cash activity (operating, investing, or financing activity) and the transaction date.

 If your business uses accrual-basis accounting instead of cash-basis, you'll need to frequently compare the profit on your income statement to the actual cash inflow and outflow on your statement of cash flows.
 Otherwise, if you list a payment when you finish a project but don't get paid immediately, you might accidentally spend money you don't have.